6 Tips for A Smoother Office Renovation

 4. Keep Everyone Involved, Stay Involved

 During the renovation process, you will be working with a lot of different people.
-They must be properly aligned with each other about what they do and when they need to do it before them joining the project.
+They must be properly aligned with each other about what they do and when they need to do it before they join the project.
 This reduces the amount of wait-around time of people whose tasks are dependent on others—effectively eliminating delays in the project.

-As the point-of-contact of the renovation, you would be tasked with keeping everyone updated about the progress or any delays to keep the team on the same track throughout the renovation.
-This also gives the people your working with a feeling of inclusion and appreciation.
+As the renovation’s point-of-contact, you’d be responsible for keeping the team updated on progress and delays.
+This also gives the people you work with a feeling of inclusion and appreciation.
 You’re not working with robots so a simple “how’s everything going?” goes a long way.

 5. Keep Working

-It’s easy to get distracted by all the noise and activity of the on-going construction for your office fit-out.
-Don’t let all the distractions get to you and your employees and proceed to do your regular work business-as-usual.
+The noise and activity of your office fit-out can be distracting.
+Don’t let all the distractions get to you and your employees and proceed to do your regular work business as usual.

 Your company must remain productive throughout the whole renovation process.
-You have already spent quite the sum to make the renovation possible, the last thing your company needs are more losses in revenue just because of unproductivity.
+You have already spent quite a sum to make the office renovation possible.
+The last thing your company needs are more losses in revenue just because of unproductivity.

-Lastly, when all the dust settles, it’s now time to move into the newly renovated office space.
-Anticipate a tremendous surge of energy coming from everyone and don’t be overwhelmed by it because it’s perfectly understandable—given all the hype that was building-up while the constructions were on-going.
-That being said, it would be best to plan the transition months before the project completion.
-This will give you enough time to delegate who will move-in first and where they will be allocated.
+Lastly, when all the dust settles, it’s time to move into the newly renovated office space.
+Expect a surge of energy from everyone, but don’t be overwhelmed by it.
+It’s understandable, given the construction hype.
+It’s best to plan the transition months before the project’s completion.
+It gives you time to decide who moves in first and where.

-It would also be good for your leaders to conduct a tour of the newly renovated space a few weeks before opening, just to give your employees an idea of where they’re supposed to work.
+Your leaders should also conduct a tour of the newly renovated space a few weeks before opening to give employees an idea of where they’ll work.
 This is important as the first measure of success for your renovation would be your employees’ reactions.
-Again going back to tip #1, if the purpose of the renovation has been fulfilled, you can expect good feedback.
-And if you manage to surprise them with something extra, something that exceeds their expectations, you will know directly from them and realize that all the effort is worth it.
+Going back to tip #1, if the renovation’s purpose is met, you can expect good feedback.
+If you exceed their expectations, you’ll learn from them and realize your efforts were worthwhile.